 For electronic tickets, please request a receipt when obtaining boarding passes.
 When using a kiosk the machine will print one if requested.
 If that is not possible, submit the web page printout or confirmation letter that is e-mailed to the employee AND the boarding pass for each leg of the trip.
 For paper tickets, please provide the last page of the airline ticket (passenger receipt) as receipt for the trip.
 It is important that documentation is submitted that shows the name of the person traveling, the destination and the cost of the ticket.

 Please consider using Southwest Airlines whenever possible.
 Southwest does not charge fees for extra baggage or flight changes.
 Southwest is often cheaper because it flies into “sister airports” which are near a big city but not right in a big city.
 Southwest has some very low fares online during certain times of the week.
 Also if you book on Southwest keep looking at the prices up until your trip.
 Southwest allows you to rebook the ticket at a lower rate if they have a fare sale.
 The difference is credited to your account with Southwest and would be available to use on your next business trip.
 When you use Southwest you can get a boarding pass 24 hours in advance and you are assigned a spot in the line to board the plane.
-Also, you can pay a nominal fee each way to reserve a seat in section A.
+Also, you can pay a nominal fee each way to check in early to improve your seat selection.

 If you choose to sign up for a frequent flyer program the miles you earn belong to you.